Frequently Asked Questions

 Insurance often limits visits and controls treatment plans—restrictions that don’t serve your healing.
 By staying independent, we’re able to create flexible, personalized plans that support your body, your goals, and your lifestyle.

-We gladly accept FSA/HSA cards and provide detailed invoices (superbills) you can submit to your insurance for potential reimbursement.
+For physical therapy sessions, we gladly accept FSA/HSA cards and provide detailed invoices (superbills) you can submit to your insurance for potential reimbursement.

 See our rates here.
 To make care more accessible, we also offer package plans to reduce cost and support you throughout your wellness journey.
 Our top priority is giving you the freedom to make the best choices for your health.